-What's the Sperrins Judicial Review and how's it opposing extraction?
+What's the Sperrins judicial review and how's it opposing extraction?

-The licences granted cover an area of approximately 742km2.
-A large portion of the land that the licences cover falls within Derry City and Strabane District Council’s catchment and some falls upon land owned by the council.
+The licences granted cover an area of approximately 742 km2.
+A large portion of the land that the licences cover falls within Derry City and Strabane District Council’s catchment, and some falls upon land owned by the council.

 The licensed areas also cover Special Areas of Conservation, which are protected under the Habitats Directive and the Conservation (Natural Habitats) Regulations (Northern Ireland).

 Derry City and Strabane District Council applied for a judicial review to challenge the decision to grant these licenses.
-Friends of the Earth were given permission to intervene in the case and provide written submissions in support of the council’s case.
+Friends of the Earth was given permission to intervene in the case and provide written submissions in support of the council’s case.
 As well as written submissions, we also presented affidavit evidence and research we conducted in-house.

 The council’s case

-- The consultation process was procedurally unfair and/or a breach of statutory duty;
+- The consultation process was procedurally unfair and/ or a breach of statutory duty

-- The Department for the Economy failed to comply with a number of statutory duties when granting the MPL’s;
+- The Department for the Economy failed to comply with a number of statutory duties when granting the MPLs

 Friends of the Earth’s intervention